 7. Church Nieuweckerk

-The name of this temple is deceptive which is translated from dutch as a “Nieuweckerk” means as “New Church”.
-Since this building was built in the 15th century.
+The name of this temple is deceptive which is translated from Dutch as a “Nieuweckerk” means as “New Church”.
+This building was built in the 15th century.
 Representatives of this ruling family the Nassau-Oransky as well as the famous military, political and cultural figures that are buried under the arches of this church.
 This construction was crowned with a spire of more than 110 meters high.
-Lightning is struck him twice resulting as fire and damage to this temple.
+Lightning is struck him twice resulting in fire and damage to this temple.

 6. Rembrandt House Museum